 Bitcoin is a peer-to-peer electronic payment system called a cryptocurrency.
-It’s not issued by any government and does not require using a bank; instead it’s decentralized, open-source computer software running on thousands of nodes around the world handling the bitcoin transactions.
+It’s sovereign money that is neither issued by any government nor does it require using a bank or custodian; instead it’s decentralized, open-source computer software running on thousands of nodes around the world handling the bitcoin transactions.
 Anybody can use this innovative system to pay anyone, anytime, without any permission, friction or hassle.

 Obtain bitcoin via a cryptocurrency exchange (aka fiat on-ramp), such as LUXOLO, where you exchange US dollars directly for cryptocurrency.
 This is very similar to any currency exchange transaction.
-Receive your bitcoin or litecoin as a deposit via your wallet’s public key.
+Receive your bitcoin or USDC money as a deposit to your wallet’s public key.
 Your funds will be immediately visible and spendable on your smartphone wallet.

-You can now easily make a payment to a friend or business via your smartphone app.
-Open your wallet app, scan the QR code of your desired recipient, type in the amount in either $USD or BTC, and hit send.
+You can now easily make a payment of bitcoin or USDC to a friend or business via your smartphone app.
+Open your wallet app, scan the QR code of your desired recipient, type in the amount expressed as either $USD or BTC, and hit send.
 Voila!

 The transaction is immediately signed, broadcast and placed in the network queue for “mining” which is also referred to as confirmation.
 You have made a payment which will be recorded on the bitcoin blockchain, a public ledger permanently showing all historical transactions and viewable by anyone.
 See any historical bitcoin transaction including yours on Blockchain.com or BlockCypher.